svenkubiak/mangooio/docs/internationalization.md

 hello=Hello {0}
 ```

-`{0}` is replaced with the extra argument.
+`{0}` is replaced with the extra argument, and further placeholders follow the same pattern for additional arguments.

-You can also take `Messages` as a controller method parameter.
+You can also take `Messages` directly as a controller method parameter instead of injecting it as a field.

 ## Templates